DysonParra/lib-cli-flag-processor-c/README.md

   - make appR
     It executes make app and then run the app.
   - make appN
-    Generate or try to generate the binary file (.exe) withouth identify the libraries to link.
+    Generate or try to generate the binary file (.exe) without identify the libraries to link.
   - make appNR
     It executes make appN and then run the app.